-We dig over our gardens to remove weeds, loosen soil to plant plants, aerate the soil, and dig in compost and manure to feed our fruit and vegetables and other plants.
-We also dig soil to break up the lumps to make it fine enough to sow seeds......
+We dig our garden soil to remove weeds, loosen the soil to put our plants in and aerate the soil.
+Digging also digs in compost and manure to feed our fruit and vegetables.
+We also dig soil to break up the lumps to make it fine enough to sow seeds.

-But is it really necessary to dig garden soil?
-Apart from digging and raking to get a fine soil surface (tilth) for sowing seeds.
+However, is it really necessary to dig garden soil?
+Apart from digging and raking to get a fine soil surface for sowing seeds.
 I don't think so, here's why;

-The answer is no we don't need to dig our gardens, we just need to help nature do it.
+So, the answer is no. We don't need to dig our gardens, we just need to help nature do it.

-No dig gardening involves some work to start the process off.
+No-dig gardening involves some work to start the process off.
 Depending on the size and state of the area, the work can vary from a day to a few weeks.
 I have explained the basics here, but first you will need to decide what form your no-dig beds are going to take.
-Separate raised beds, flat beds, a small test area, a section of your garden or maybe the whole garden will all take varying amounts of time to convert to to the No-digging method of gardening, but will be time saving and free from back breaking digging.
+Separate raised beds, flat beds, a small test area, a small section of your garden or maybe the whole garden.
+Will all take varying amounts of time to convert to the no-digging method of gardening, but the result will be time saving and free you from back breaking digging.

-Whatever bed, flat or raised, big or small they should be about 3ft wide with paths each side so that you can work on the no-dig beds, be it shallow hoeing to control weeds, spreading mulches to be taken into the soil by worms, sowing seeds, transplanting and best of all reaping the harvest.
+Whatever bed, flat or raised, big or small they should be a maximum of about 3ft wide.
+With paths each side so that you can easily work on the no-dig beds, be it shallow hoeing to control weeds, spreading mulches to be taken into the soil by worms, sowing seeds, transplanting and best of all reaping the harvest.
 All this without trampling and compacting the surface.

 Raised beds are especially valuable on poorly drained soils, and great to avoid back strain and bending.
 For more information about raised beds

-Framed beds on the flat are better on well drained soils.
-A 6" frame will allow for a good thick layer of mulch to improve sandy soils.
+Framed beds on the flat are better set on well drained soils.
+A 6" high frame will allow for a good thick layer of mulch to improve sandy soils.